-We encourage you to provide voting instructions to your broker or other nominee.
+We encourage you to timely provide voting instructions to your broker or other nominee.
 This ensures that your shares will be voted at the Annual Meeting according to your instructions.

-- Q. How many shares must be present to hold the Annual Meeting? - A. The holders of a majority in voting power of the capital stock issued and outstanding and entitled to vote, present in person, or by remote communication, if applicable, or represented by proxy must be present to hold the Annual Meeting and conduct business.
+- Q. How many shares must be present to hold the Annual Meeting? - A. The holders of a majority in voting power of the capital stock issued and outstanding and entitled to vote, present in person or represented by proxy must be present to hold the Annual Meeting and conduct business.
 This is called a quorum.
-For purposes of determining whether a quorum exists, we count as present any shares that are voted over the Internet, by telephone or by completion and submission of a proxy or that are represented in person at the Annual Meeting.
-Further, for purposes of establishing a quorum, we will count as present shares that a stockholder holds even if the stockholder votes to withhold or abstain or votes on only one of the proposals.
+For purposes of establishing a quorum, we will count as present shares that a stockholder holds even if the stockholder votes to withhold or abstain or votes on only one of the proposals.
 In addition, we will count as present shares held in street name by brokers or other nominees that indicate on their proxies that they do not have authority to vote those shares on Proposal 1.
-If a quorum is not present, we expect to adjourn the Annual Meeting until we obtain a quorum. - Q. What vote is required to approve each proposal and how are votes counted? - A. Proposal 1-Election of Three Class III Directors
+If a quorum is not present, we expect to adjourn the Annual Meeting until we obtain a quorum.
+Shares present virtually during the Annual Meeting will be considered shares of common stock represented in person at the Annual Meeting. - Q. What vote is required to approve each proposal and how are votes counted? - A. Proposal 1 Election of Three Class I Directors

-The three nominees for Class III director receiving the highest number of votes FOR election will be elected as directors.
+The three nominees for Class I director receiving the highest number of votes FOR election will be elected as directors.
 This is called a plurality.
 Proposal 1 is a non-discretionary matter.
 Therefore, if your shares are held in street name and you do not vote your shares, your broker or other nominee cannot vote your shares on Proposal 1.
 Shares held in street name by brokers or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will not be counted as votes FOR or WITHHELD from any nominee and will be treated as "broker non-votes."
 Broker non-votes will have no effect on the voting on Proposal 1.